mpirotaiswilton-IW/NEMS_Test_Harness/README.md

     ```

-3. Once the build is successful, run this command to deploy it as a docker container:
+3. Once the build is successful, change back to the cloned repository's directory, then run this command to deploy it as a docker container:

     ```
     docker-compose up -d --build